 Where Does Our Drinking Water Come From?

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 Our source is surface water from Greers Ferry Lake.
-During 2012, we purchased water from Conway Water whose source is surface water from Lake Brewer.

 How Safe Is The Source Of Our Drinking Water?